Kyle Kuzma NBA Preview vs. the Cavaliers

 Kyle Kuzma Insights vs. the Cavaliers

-- This season, he's put up 21.2% of the Wizards' attempted field goals, as he's averaging 19.2 per contest.

-- He's taken 7.0 threes per game, or 19.8% of his team's shots from beyond the arc this season.
+- He's put up 7.0 threes per game, or 19.7% of his team's shots from beyond the arc this season.

-- The Cavaliers are the eighth-ranked team in the league, conceding 42.8 rebounds per contest.

-- Looking at assists, the Cavaliers have allowed 24.8 per game, fifth in the NBA.
+- On the glass, the Cavaliers have given up 42.6 rebounds per contest, which puts them eighth in the league.

-- Looking at 3-pointers, the Cavaliers are 10th in the league, allowing 12.2 makes per game.
+- In terms of assists, the Cavaliers are ranked third in the NBA, giving up 24.7 per game.

+- Giving up 12.1 made 3-pointers per game, the Cavaliers are the 10th-ranked squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!